 Here goes another book by a top TED speaker.
 Susan Cain’s talk about the power of introverts has been viewed over 10 million times.

 The reason is that her book and talk made a lot of people feel heard for the first time.
-In the seven years of research leading up to the publication of the book in 2012, Susan uncovered the slow rise of the extrovert ideal in the public and American workplace.
+In the seven years of research leading up to the publication of Quiet in 2012, Susan uncovered the slow rise of the extrovert ideal in the public and American workplace.

 This helped her understand where a lot of her personal struggles as a Harvard Law School graduate and Wall Street lawyer came from, and why she could never have thrived in these environments.